-While on a call, press Mute on.
+While on a call, the MUTE button.
 MICROPHONE MUTE ON appears.
 When the microphone is muted, the Mute button lamp is lit.
-Press Mute again to unmute the microphone.
+Press the MUTE button again to unmute the microphone.

 Placing Calls On Hold

 You can place calls on either Individual Hold or System Hold.